Wildlife Safety in Sea Pines

 To report a nuisance animal and request removal assistance, contact Sea Pines Security at 843.671.7170.

-- Swimming or wading in ponds and lagoons is prohibited.
+- Swimming or wading is prohibited in Sea Pines’ waterways

-- Use caution when fishing near any body of water.
-Do not throw fish scraps into any body of water.
+- Use caution when fishing or crabbing.
+Do not throw used bait or fish parts into the water

 - Lights out: The Town of HHI requires all indoor and outdoor light fixtures that are visible from the beach to be shielded so the bulbs are not visible or turned off between 10 p.m. and 6 a.m. during sea turtle nesting season from May 1 – October 31.